ClusterHQ/flocker/docs/introduction/index.rst

    <iframe width="100%" height="450" src="https://www.youtube.com/embed/OhWxJ_hOPx8?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen style="margin-top:1em;"></iframe>

 Also check out the `DockerCon Plugin Demos <https://plugins-demo-2015.github.io/>`_ site to see a joint project between ClusterHQ and Weaveworks.
-This is the "ultimate integration demo" — a pre-built demo environment that includes Flocker, Weave, Swarm, Compose & Docker, all working together in harmony.
+This is the "ultimate integration demo", a pre-built demo environment that includes Flocker, Weave, Swarm, Compose, and Docker, all working together in harmony.

 Flocker also has planned integrations with major orchestration tools such as Docker Swarm, Kubernetes and Apache Mesos.
 More information on these integrations is :ref:`available in the Labs section <labs-projects>`.